gramener/gramex-sankey/README.md

 Sankey accepts the following inputs options:

-- `labelWidth`: Width of the category labels on the left
-- `gap`: Vertical gap between boxes as a % of the box height.
-0.5 (default) means half the space is used by the gaps.
 - `size`: Box width key or function.
 Defaults to `d => 1`, i.e. each row counts as 1.
 Use `"sales"` or `d => d.sales` to use a `sales` column as the box size.
 - `text`: Box label key or function.
 Defaults to `"key"`.
 Use `d => d.key.toUpperCase()` to display the category key in uppercase.